Conditions for successful data assimilation: Review of particle filters

 \subsection{The optimal particle filter}

 One can avoid the collapse of particle filters in low-dimensional problems by choosing the importance function wisely.
 If one chooses an importance function $\pi$ so that the weights in (\ref{eq:Weights}) are close to uniform, then all particles contribute equally to the empirical estimate they define.
-In \cite{Doucet,OptimalImportanceFunction,liuchen1995,Snyder} the importance function $\pi_{n+1}(x^{n+1}|x^{0:n},z^{0:n+1})= p(x^{n+1}|x^{n},z^{n+1})$, is discussed and it is shown that this importance function is``optimal'' in the sense that it minimizes the variance of the weights given the data \emph{and} $X_j^n$.
-For that reason, a filter that uses this importance function is called ``optimal particle filter'' and the optimal weights are
+In \cite{Doucet,OptimalImportanceFunction,liuchen1995,Snyder} the importance function $\pi_{n+1}(x^{n+1}|x^{0:n},z^{0:n+1})= p(x^{n+1}|x^{n},z^{n+1})$, is discussed and it is shown that this importance function is``optimal'' in the sense that it minimizes the variance of the weights given the data and $X_j^n$.
+For that reason, a filter that uses this importance function is called ``optimal particle filter'' and the optimal weights are \begin{linenomath*}

-For the class of models and data we consider, the optimal particle filter is identical to the implicit particle filter \cite{Morzfeld2011,chorin2010}.
+\end{linenomath*} For the class of models and data we consider, the optimal particle filter is identical to the implicit particle filter \cite{atkins,Morzfeld2011,chorin2010}.
 The asymptotic behavior of the weights of the optimal particle filter was studied in \cite{Snyder} and it was found that the optimal filter collapses if the variance of the logarithm of its weights is large.
+A connection to the collapse of the implicit particle filter (for linear Gaussian models) was made in \cite{Ades}.